Mazid2003/Job-practice/Networking/readme.md

 A complete collection of **networking concepts, protocols, and tools** — designed for students, job seekers, and working professionals.

 This repository is built as a **one-stop reference** for:
-- Learning fundamentals from scratch
+- Learning fundamentals from scratch.
-- Quick revision before interviews
+- Quick revision before interviews.
-- Hands-on practice with commands & tools
+- Hands-on practice with commands & tools.
-- Exploring advanced networking concepts
+- Exploring advanced networking concepts.

 ---